neaqx/magicaltokengame/README.md

 * First-time visitor goals
     * Understand how the game works.
 Clear instructions and what the objective of the game is.
     * Play the game.
 Once the user understands the game, they will likely want to play it.
     * Enjoy the experience.
-The hangman game should be engaging and fun for the user.
+The Magical Token Machine should be engaging and fun for the user.

 * Returning visitor goals
     * Continue playing.
 The returning visitor may have enjoyed playing the game and wants to play again.